Carnegie Mellon University Internet of Things Privacy Infrastructure Website

 The Internet of Things Privacy Infrastructure Website is a website under which Carnegie Mellon University (”CMU”) provides part of the Internet of Things privacy infrastructure (“IoT privacy infrastructure” or “IoT PI”) created under a research project directed by Prof. Norman Sadeh.
 The IoT PI enables people and organizations to inform the public about the presence of IoT devices, IoT services, and IoT apps (collectively referred to as “IoT Resources”) deployed in a given area, such as a university campus, a building, a shopping mall, a room, a stadium, a city block, an entire neighborhood, or a larger geographical area.
 The Internet of Things Privacy Infrastructure Project has two components:

-- The Internet of Things Assistant (“IoTA”) mobile app (“IoTA Mobile App”), which helps users discover IoT Resources deployed in their vicinity by identifying and querying registries of IoT Resources that pertain to the user’s current location (“IoT Resource Registries” or “IRRs”).
+1) The Internet of Things Assistant (“IoTA”) mobile app (“IoTA Mobile App”), which helps users discover IoT Resources deployed in their vicinity by identifying and querying registries of IoT Resources that pertain to the user’s current location (“IoT Resource Registries” or “IRRs”).
 The IoTA Mobile App informs the user about the data collection and use practices associated with the IoT Resources it discovers.
-The IoTA Mobile App also enables users to discover and configure privacy settings that may be offered by IoT Resources (i.e. data deletion, opting in or out of some data collection or sharing practices, or data access requests).
+The IoTA Mobile App also enables users to discover and configure privacy settings that may be offered by IoT Resources (i.e. data deletion, opting in or out of some data collection or sharing practices, or data access requests), and users may receive notifications from the IoTA Mobile App about nearby IoT Resources.

-- The IoT PI, which enables people and organizations to inform the public about the presence of IoT Resources deployed in different areas.
+2) The IoT PI website (currently available at https://www.iotprivacy.io as IoT Portal) which enables people and organizations to inform the public about the presence of IoT Resources deployed in different areas.
 Using the IoT PI website, individuals and organizations can request the creation of IRRs.
-Individuals and organizations can also use the IoT PI website to create descriptions of IoT Resources (“IoT Resource Listings”) and request their publication in IRRs, enabling mobile users to discover them using their IoTA Mobile App.
+Individuals and organizations can also use the IoT PI website to create descriptions of IoT Resources (“IoT Resource Listings”) and to publish them, enabling mobile users to discover published IoT Resource Listings using their IoTA Mobile App.
 The IoT PI website also enables users to create partial descriptions of IoT Resources that others could use as a starting point to create IoT Resource Listings (“IoT Resource Templates”).
 These IoT Resource Templates can be shared with, re-used and edited by others to publicize the presence of identical or similar IoT Resources.

 IF THESE TOU ARE NOT ACCEPTABLE TO YOU AND YOUR ORGANIZATION, YOU MUST CLICK "Disagree" AND YOU, YOUR ORGANIZATION AND ITS USERS MAY NOT ACCESS OR USE THE IOT PI.